dbt-labs/dbtcloud-terraforming/README.md

-  completion  Generate the autocompletion script for the specified shell generate    Fetch resources from the dbt Cloud API and generate the respective Terraform stanzas help        Help about any command import      Output `terraform import` compatible commands in order to import resources into state version     Print the version number of dbtcloud-terraforming
+  completion  Generate the autocompletion script for the specified shell generate    Fetch resources from the dbt Cloud API and generate the respective Terraform stanzas help        Help about any command import      Output `terraform import` compatible commands and/or import blocks (require terraform >= 1.5) in order to import resources into state version     Print the version number of dbtcloud-terraforming

 Flags:
-  -a, --account string                  Use specific account ID for commands -c, --config string                   Path to config file (default "/Users/bper/.dbtcloud-terraforming.yaml") -h, --help                            help for dbtcloud-terraforming
+  -a, --account string                  Use specific account ID for commands -h, --help                            help for dbtcloud-terraforming
       --host-url string                 Host URL to use to query the API, includes the /api part --linked-resource-types strings   List of resource types to make dependencies links to instead of using IDs.
 Can be set to all for linking all resources.